abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

     }
 ```

-Great, you have check how the implicit Authentification configuration works.
+You have successfully reviewed how the external OAuth 2.0 authentication configuration works.